 - Dehydrate or dry them!
-They’ll still taste fresher than any you’d buy from the store.
+They’ll still taste fresher than any dried herbs you’d buy from the store.

-When buying fresh cilantro, make sure you choose a bunch with the roots still on.
+When buying fresh cilantro, try to choose a bunch with the roots still on.

-Placed in a jug or jar of water and your cilantro will keep growing.
-You will have fresh cilantro for twice as long and double the amount!
+Placed in a jug or jar of water, your cilantro will keep growing.

 If you buy fresh herbs, keep and re-use the clamshell containers!